Skip to contents

 #> 6 0.524 0.315 0.0909 0.00598 0.00255 0.0610

 Computing regression estimates requires specifying a model structure.
-Here, we’ll let the relationship between turnout and race vary by ZIP code.
-This is the “no-pooling” model from McCartan et al.
+Here, we’ll use a Categorical-Dirichlet regression model that lets the relationship between turnout and race vary by ZIP code.
+This is the “no-pooling” model from McCartan et al. We’ll use Gibbs sampling for inference, which will also let us capture the uncertainty in our estimates.

 print(fit)